 In 1997, the little known city of Astana was named as the capital of Kazakhstan, a role it took with pride from Almaty.
-Since it’s newly found status, the year has recorded a fantastic growth with daring, architectural rich buildings sprouting all over the city.
+Since it’s newly found status, the year has recorded a fantastic growth with daring, architecturally rich buildings sprouting all over the city.
 Most of the ministries that were located in the previous capital are slowly shifting their base Astana which implies that its potential for growth is very big.

 The museum mainly contains exhibitions detailing the country’s history and about 4000 pieces of gold.
 Another popular museum in the city is Atameken Map of Kazakhstan and this outdoor museum gives travelers a detailed overview of neighborhoods in a clear miniature version.
 There are mock pieces of Kazakh cities as well as historical monuments.
-In its underneath, there are some exhibitions covering the country’s culture and sports.
+In its underneath, some exhibitions are covering the country’s culture and sports.

 If you have some spare time, you can visit the Revision Park in the city which features a shopping mall and multiple cinemas.
-A few meters away is the Ak Bulak Complex, a well decorated sauna with swimming pools, Russian and Finnish steam rooms, hammam, Jacuzzi, entertainment hall, karaoke, billiard and so on.
+A few meters away is the Ak Bulak Complex, a well-decorated sauna with swimming pools, Russian and Finnish steam rooms, hammam, Jacuzzi, entertainment hall, karaoke, billiard and so on.
 You can order some massages in the complex and beverages and food can also be provided upon request.

-Nightlife is a part of living in Astana with the city having more than 10 night clubs/ discos.
-Souvenir shopping in the city is a thrilling experience as a range of products are available including T-shirts, leather paintings, felt products, desk sets, traditional musical instruments, stuffed leopards and jewelry among others.
+Nightlife is a part of living in Astana with the city having more than 10-night clubs/ discos.
+Souvenir shopping in the city is a thrilling experience as a range of products are available including T-shirts, leather paintings, felt products, desk sets, traditional musical instruments, stuffed leopards, and jewelry among others.